Blaisorblade/pdbp.github.io/index.md

  - *powerful*
    -  as a library developer you can use the full expressive power of monads,
  - *elegant*
-   - as an application developer you can use the elegant `Dotty` DSL syntax,
+   - as an application developer you can use the elegance of  `Dotty` DSL syntax,
  - *flexible*
    - as a library developer you can define many meanings,
    - as an application developer you can use many meanings,